 Students are required to meet a number of program and non-academic requirements to progress in the program, many of which are related to health and safety for all individuals.
-Details can be found here http://srs-mcmaster.ca/slp-year-one-requirements/. and here https://srs-mcmaster.ca/slp-year-two/.
+Details can be found on A2L in the SLP Program "Class of..." site for each cohort.
 Students are required to maintain current non-academic requirements for the duration of their registration in the MSc(SLP) program.
 Failure to maintain current requirements may result in the student being withdrawn from the program and/or clinical placement.
-Note: The VSC may not lapse at any time during either academic courses or clinical placements.
+Note: Requirements include the Vulnerable Sector Check, which may not lapse at any time during either academic courses or clinical placements.